• Brain atlas sensitivity

 the 2nd output of mcxlab.

-The 3rd type of outputs are also by default stored in a '.mch' formatted file, but renamed as
+The 3rd type of output is also by default stored in a '.mch' formatted file, but renamed as

 .mct for better management.
 The .mct file has exactly the same format as .mch, containing

-a 2D table of Np x 6 floating point array, where Np is the simulated photons, and the fields in
+a 2D table of Np x 6 floating-point array, where Np is the number of simulated photons, and the fields in

 When -F jnii or -F bnii is used, this output is merged with the 2nd output file and all

-trajectory data are stored under "Trajectory" key under the "MCXData" root object.
+trajectory data are stored under the "Trajectory" key under the "MCXData" root object.
 This output

-can be enabled by "-D M" or asking mcxlab to return the 5th output.
+can be enabled by "-D M" or by asking mcxlab to return the 5th output.

 Run

-Click the sample command below to show help info
+Click on the sample command below to show help info

 report-bugs